How to submit a reply

 - birth or marriage certificates for personal names

 - trademarks or designs registered with the Intellectual Property Office of New Zealand or the Companies Offices.

-The reply is then provided to the registrant of the domain name.
+The reply is provided to the current registrant of the domain name (the respondent).

 An invoice is issued to you (the complainant), and once payment has been received, we will appoint the Expert.

 The Expert receives all documentation and has 10 (ten) working days to issue their decision.

 More information about Expert Determination can be found at the following link: Expert Determination Information.